neoforged/.github/primers/26.2/index.md

         - `asSampler` - Returns the sampler for the spine.
         - `$Multipoint#codec` - Gets the codec for the spline.
     - `Util`
+        - `CONTROL_CHARACTER_ESCAPER` - An escaper for control characters.
         - `join` - Flattens lists of elements into a single list.
         - `dumpThreadInfo` - Dumps the info for all live platform threads.
+- `net.minecraft.util.profiling.jfr.stats.ThreadAllocationStat#LOGGER` - The stat logger.
 - `net.minecraft.util.profiling.metrics.MetricSampler#samplingPhase`, `$MetricSamplerBuilder#withSamplingPhase`, `$SamplingPhase` - The phase when the metric sampling should occur.
 - `net.minecraft.util.profiling.metrics.profiling.MetricsRecorder#sampleDuringExtract` - Samples the metrics, marking the phase as during render state extraction.
 - `net.minecraft.world.entity`
     - `AgeableMob#canBeABaby` - Whether the mob can have a baby variant.
     - `Entity`
+        - `DEFAULT_NAMEPLATE_DISTANCE` - The default maximum distance an entity nameplate can be seen from.
+        - `DEFAULT_BELOW_NAME_DISTANCE` - The default maximum distance that additional nameplate information on an entity can be seen from.
         - `getEntityBounciness` - How bouncy the entity is after a collision.
         - `getEffectiveGravity` - Gets the gravity currently being applied to the entity.
         - `omnidirectionalAirMover` - Whether the entity can omnidirectionally move in the air.